yasirfaizahmed/Dynamic_Data_Structure_library/1_Requirements/Readme.md

 ## Research

 Well talking about research here, so most of the stuff I got to know about the concepts in Data-structures are from 4th semester syllabus "Data structures and Algorithms", glad I had a good teacher else I would be struggling like others, so anyways..
-I got some more concepts from Data-structure classes on [Youtube](https://www.youtube.com/c/NareshIT) channels.
+I got some more concepts from Data-structure classes on [Youtube](https://www.youtube.com/c/NareshIT) channel.

+And it turns out even I did alot of research, well here's my [question](https://stackoverflow.com/questions/62980973/root-pointer-of-linked-list-keeps-varying-when-passed-to-a-function-in-header-fi) on Stackoverflow when I was actually struggling to make functions on Data structures, and the answer given was so well put I got inspired!! , like really...

 ## Cost and Features